DeSantis visits Iowa as interest in likely Trump rival rises

 “We will never surrender to the woke mob,” he said at the Rhythm City Casino Resort in the eastern Iowa city of Davenport.
-“Our state is where the woke mob goes to die.”
+“Our state is where woke goes to die.”

 With the Iowa caucuses less than a year away, Republicans in the state are taking a harder look at DeSantis, who is emerging as a leading rival to Donald Trump.
 The former president, who is mounting his third bid for the White House, will be in Davenport on Monday as early signs warn that some Republicans may be looking for someone else to lead the party into the future.